wp-plugins/two-factor-authentication/readme.txt

 == Changelog ==

+= 1.1.14 - 12/May/2015 =

+* FIX: Add TFA support to the WooCommerce login-on-checkout form (previously, TFA-enabled users could not log in using it)

 = 1.1.13 - 11/May/2015 =

 * TWEAK: Use jquery-qrcode to generate QR codes, replacing external dependency on Google